untitled

 Student J: Yeah, it’s not religious ??? [laughter] Like we don't have a religious experience now ??? [laughter]

-Student G: I mean some people seem to, you know, have apparently no need for religious faith or experience ???.
+Student G: I mean some people seem to, you know, have apparently no need for religious faith or experience, and others do.
 And what is religious experience actually?

 SR: Hmm.
 No [laughs] Bishop Sumi?[?]